openstack/openstack-manuals/doc/install-guide/source/keystone-install.rst

 .. only:: obs

    #.
-Restart the Apache HTTP server:
+Start the Apache HTTP service and configure it to start when the system boots:

       .. code-block:: console